Ayiwoma/SQL-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-1. Create database, set up tables, create columns
+The goal of this project is to create a database on pgadmin4, set up tables for the downloaded csv file, and finally create columns.

+In carrying out this project I aim to do the following

+1. Answer questions asked about this data

-2. To clean up the data
+2. Generate my own questions from the data supplied.

-3. Provide answers to relevant questions

-4. Quality Assurance process and validation

-5. Trying to resolve data constraints
+3. Cleaning the data, which includes filling columns where the data is null, checking for duplicates in all the tables created.

+4. Show the relevant of this data to supply the answers to question to help this business to thrive

 ## Process
 ### (your step 1)